OswaldShilo/Sicher---HDFC-Insurance-Sales-Agent/readme.md

 ---

 **Note**: This project is for educational and demonstration purposes.
 Always verify insurance information with official HDFC Life sources before making any financial decisions.

+---

+*The GitHub repository is currently under scrutiny as we are working on the Frontend and tuning in an LLM on this system.*